While used infrequently, the new policy enabled transplant programs to reduce COVID-19 exposure for their waitlist candidates.

 - 67 adult lung candidates

-- One adult heart candidate
+- One adult heart transplant candidate

-- Was used for a small percentage of waitlist registrations each week, including:
+This policy was used for a small percentage of waitlist registrations each week, including:

-- Two-to-seven percent of all adult liver candidates and zero to 16 percent of all pediatric liver candidates
+- Two to seven percent of all adult liver candidates and zero to 16 percent of all pediatric liver candidates

 - Four to 14 percent of adult lung candidates